The Ultimate K-Swap Installation Guide

 If you need more controllability than a K-Pro can handle, Haltech is one of the best standalone options for engine management.

-The most common Haltech to be used on a K-Swap would be the Elite 1500 range, and it can also come with an EP3/DC5 jumper harness to allow it to plug directly into your loom without the need for any custom wiring.
+The most common Haltech for a K-Swap is the Elite 1500 range, and it can also come with an EP3/DC5 jumper harness, allowing it to plug directly into your engine loom without any custom wiring.

 Another massive advantage of using a Haltech dash is that you can link to one of their digital dashes.